quannh25595/react-hook-async/readme.md

 # React-hook-async

 - Simple way to work with async in your react components, using new React hooks.
-- Support chaining async task.
+- Support chaining async taskd.
 - Small with no dependency needed

 ## INSTALLATION